121kg In Pounds

 • Q: Is 2.20462 lbs/kg the exact conversion factor?

 • A: It's a very close approximation.
 The exact conversion factor can vary slightly depending on the definition of the kilogram and pound used.
-However, for most practical purposes, this factor provides sufficient accuracy.
+Still, for most practical purposes, this factor provides sufficient accuracy.

 • Q: How can I convert pounds to kilograms?